dkman123/UrT_Server_Setup/Optional_GetStatusProtection.md

 You can then restart the service in a cron job daily so your log doesn't get huge.

+In testing it grew about 16MB / hr (384 MB / day)

-Example to restart at 5:02 AM, add this line
+Example to restart at 5:02 AM and 4:02 PM, add these lines

 > sudo crontab -e

 ```
 2 5 * * * systemctl restart gsp
+2 16 * * * systemctl restart gsp
 ```

 create the Urban Terror jail rule